ts-bill/tfbook/Readme.md

-Repository for code for the book I'm working on :)
+# AI and Machine Learning for Coders
+---
+Repository for original code and my colabcode for practice form AI and Machine Learning for Coders (Laurence Moroney)